Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act3/03_01_Pound_Rescue.md

 This scene is the ideal place for Mystic Mogg to be separated from the group and replaced by Ra.
 Mogg might volunteer for a solo diversion or get cut off during the escape.
 When "Mogg" rejoins the party, it is secretly Ra in disguise.

 **Optional Objective: The Silver Tag**
-If the players understood the Slynx Shaman's warning, they have a secondary objective: infiltrate the main Animal Control office to steal a **specialized silver animal tag**.
+If the players understood the Lynx Shaman's warning, they have a secondary objective: infiltrate the main Animal Control office to steal a **specialized silver animal tag**.
 This is a high-risk detour.
 *   **The Office:** This area is brightly lit, likely occupied by a human, and breaking in requires a high degree of stealth or a very effective distraction.
 *   **The Reward:** If they succeed, they gain the aspect **Silver Anti-Shapeshifter Tag**, a powerful tool for the final confrontation.

 **Potential Outcomes:**
 *   **Success:** A stealthy infiltration, a loud distraction, or a full-on assault.
-Success means Sappho is freed, and the players recover **another piece of the Speaking Stone** she was guarding.
+Success means Sappho is freed, and the players recover **another shell fragment of the Speaking Stone** she was guarding.
+She had hidden it in her collar when the shapeshifters ambushed them.
 If they attempted the optional objective, they may also escape with the silver tag.
 *   **Failure:** The rescue fails, and the players are forced to retreat.
 Failure during the optional objective will almost certainly alert all the Animal Control Officers, putting the main rescue in jeopardy.

 ## GM Guidance